behoney/zusound/README.md

 ## 🙏 Acknowledgements

-zusound is inspired by the excellent [Zustand](https://github.com/pmndrs/zustand) state management library.
+zusound is inspired by the excellent [Zustand](https://github.com/pmndrs/zustand).